son-oh-yeah/indigo/about.md

 ### My UX
 My career path is being a <a class="evidence">Product designer</a>.
 Now, I'm doing these bellow:
-- Practice more as a UX Researcher
+- Practice more as a Product designer
+- Doing UX Research (Usability Testing, IDI, Market research-Conduct the competitive audit)
 - Doing IDI, Survey, usability testing, building customer journey of a customer in bill payment experience

 ### Habits to keep